 qiskitpackage) legacy Quantum Experience or QConsole (v1) accounts are no longer supported.
 If you are still using a v1 account, please follow the steps described in update instructions to update your account.

-Create an IBM Quantum Experience account or log in to your existing account by visiting the IBM Quantum Experience login page.
+Create an IBM Quantum account or log in to your existing account by visiting the IBM Quantum login page.

-Copy (and/or optionally regenerate) your API token from your IBM Quantum Experience account page.
+Copy (and/or optionally regenerate) your API token from your IBM Quantum account page.